-- 1. Front setbacks shall be measured from the property lines coinciding with public rights-of-way, including streets and parks. - a.
-Awnings, porches, balconies, stoops and arcades may encroach into the setbacks as set forth in Section 4.4.13(E) when utilized as the Frontage Type. - b.
+- i.
+Front setbacks shall be measured from the property lines coinciding with public rights-of-way, including streets and parks. - a.
+Awnings, porches, balconies, stoops and arcades may encroach into the setbacks as set forth in Section 4.4.13(E), when utilized as the Frontage Type.

+- b.
 Roof Eaves, awnings, and balconies may encroach into the setbacks a maximum of four feet. - c.
 Section 4.3.4(H)(4) identifies additional structures permitted in setbacks.

-Figure 4.4.13-11 Building Frontage Requirement
+Figure 4.4.13-D-3 Building Frontage Requirement

 - 2. Where development may build with no side setback, the following limitations also apply: - a.
-Side setbacks are required only-when an abutting a residential zoning district or a property with a building existing as of February 24, 2015, the effective date of this oOrdinance No. 02-15 [date] with windows facing the adjoining lot line.
-Then, new development shall set back a minimum of five feet or the amount necessary to provide at least ten feet of separation between the existing and new buildings, whichever is greater. - b.
-Buildings with openings, including doors, windows, and glass wall materials, facing an interior side property line must setback a minimum of five feet from the property line. to provide allAll light and air shafts, including those necessary per the percentage of openings on building façades, shall be provided within the subject property. - c.
+Side setbacks are required when abutting a residential zoning district or a property with a building existing as of February 24, 2015, the effective date of Ordinance No. 02-15, with windows facing the adjoining lot line.
+Then, new development shall setback a minimum of five feet or the amount necessary to provide at least ten feet of separation between the existing and new buildings, whichever is greater. - b.
+Buildings with openings, including doors, windows, and glass wall materials, facing an interior side property line must setback a minimum of five feet from the property line. - c.
 Buildings taller than three stories in height have additional setback requirements for the upper stories, as described in Section 4.4.13(D)(2). - (c) Frontage percentages.
-Building frontage is the percentage of the total width of a lot minus the required setbacks, which is required to be occupied by the primary façade of a building facade.
-Building frontage requirements are set forth in Table 4.4.13(C) for each CBD Sub-district.
+Building frontage is the percentage of the total width of a lot minus the required setbacks, which is required to be occupied by the building facade.
+Building frontage requirements are set forth in Table 4.4.13 (C) for each CBD Subdistrict.

-- 1. The primary Building façades shall be generally parallel to the right-ofway, located in accordance with the minimum and maximum front setback requirements of the zoning district. - 2.
-The location of the primary façade is not changed by the projection of architectural elements such as cornices, bay windows, awnings, porches, balconies, stoops, or arcades. - 32.
-The primary building façade may adjust around a Civic Open Space that meets the requirements in Section 4.4.13(G) as shown in Figure 4.4.13-11. - 43.
-On corner lots, the primary building façade shall extend from the corner to ensure that new development (or civic open space) defines the corner.
+- i.
+Building façades shall be generally parallel to the right-of-way, located in accordance with the minimum and maximum front setback requirements. - ii.
+The building façade may adjust around a Civic Open Space that meets the requirements in Section 4.4.13(G) as shown in Figure 4.4.13-D-311. - iii.
+On corner lots, the building façade shall extend from the corner to ensure that new development (or civic open space) defines the corner.